The SSDI Process

 - The final level in the appeal process is the federal court system.
 Less than 1% of all claims reach this level.
 Approximately 70% of these appeals are denied with a small amount receiving a decision in FDC that resulted in an award.
 The remainder of those are remanded or sent back to the hearing level for an additional hearing.

 Allsup does not charge a fee unless it obtains your SSDI benefits.
 The SSA governs the fee.
 Typically, under the SSA's fee agreement approval process, we receive 25 percent of the retroactive award, not to exceed $6,000.
 If you do not receive a retroactive award amount, your fee could be much less.
 All future monthly benefit payments go directly to you.

 Award: If your claim is awarded, the general guidelines regarding when to expect payment, including retroactive payments (if applicable), are two to four weeks for claims awarded at levels one and two, and one to three months for claims awarded at levels three and four.
 These time frames represent an average or general guideline - specific time frames may be shorter or longer.

 How much you receive is determined by a complicated formula using the amount of your past earnings that have been subjected to FICA taxes.
-The average monthly benefit for an individual is $1,132 in 2013.
+The average monthly benefit for an individual is $1,234 in 2019.
 However, your monthly award is dictated by your lifetime earnings so for many people their award could be much higher.
 You also may access your Social Security statement online, which will include an estimate of the amount of benefits you may receive.

 Continuing Disability Review: Your eligibility for SSDI benefits is subject to review at certain intervals after benefits are first awarded.
 These intervals are based on if your condition is expected to improve.
 These reviews are usually at one, three, five or seven years.
 For example, if medical improvement is expected, a "CDR" (Continuing Disability Review) date of one year is established at the time your benefits are awarded.